Heaser/pipe-connector/README.md

 * Refined Storage Cable
 * Pipes from Pretty Pipes
 * Create Pipe
+* Thermal Dynamics Ducts
+* Simple Storage Network Cable

 ### **Modpack makers can support additional pipes via tags.**

 **Known issues:**
-* AE2 and Thermal Dynamics Ducts can cause issues when placed with the Pipe Connector, it is currently not advised to add the tags for them.
+* AE2 cable are not being placed correctly and are not supported until we resolve the issue.